CarlosOrtiz230/CarlosOrtiz230/README.md

   Enhances public-safety resource allocation with a data-driven, geospatially aware decision process.

 - **[Rently – Rental Management Platform](#rently-rental-management-platform)**
-  A modern, role-aware rental-management platform originally created by **Nacim Elias** for the Software Construction course.
+  A modern, role-aware rental-management platform  created by **Nacim Elias** .
   I am an **authorized collaborator and active contributor**, responsible for building the **entire frontend implementation** using **React, TypeScript, Vite, and Shadcn UI**.
   My work includes authentication flows, UI architecture, dashboard components, and integration-ready interfaces designed for future backend expansion.
   The project is actively evolving sprint-by-sprint with clean modular design, coding standards, and traceability to the SDD and SCM plan.